 The strategy has three pillars, which build on what has proved successful at individual assets: Healthy workplaces, Fit for work, and Fit for life.

 - Maintain a comprehensive and effective risk-based approach to the management of the health risks associated with our operations and activities ensuring the assessment and control or elimination of our work environment risks and exposures.

 - Establish exposure action levels for priority contaminants across the organisation.

 - Standardise the evaluation and analysis of occupational monitoring data to that actions related to employee exposures to health hazards are appropriate.

 - Establish requirements for and monitor our employees’ physical, mental and cognitive capability to carry out their work duties.

 - Provide appropriate support for employees whose capabilities are no longer consistent with those required for the work environment.

 - Apply risk-based medical surveillance programmes for pre-placement, periodically through employment and pre-separation.

 - Identify key health issues, needs and interests of our people and develop approaches to inform and educate our people regarding personal health risks, public health risks, prevention and harm reduction.

 - Actively engage local public health officials where significant public health risks exist.

 - Actively participate in health education, promotional opportunities and contingency planning activities that are applicable to the communities in which we operate.

 Our HIV/AIDS management programmes

 As a company operating in over 35 countries, we have the opportunity to make a positive impact on the communities near our assets.
 A key part of operating responsibly is to work with government, NGOs and other stakeholders to support the health and wellbeing of our host communities.

-In the DRC, we have delivered health and education campaigns and effective prevention strategies through our Watu Wetu Health Services programmes.
+In the DRC, we deliver health and education campaigns and effective prevention strategies through our Watu Wetu Health Services programmes.
 We provide voluntary counselling, testing and awareness, including information on how to reduce mother-to-child transmission, which we offer as part of our employees’ annual medical examinations.
-Collaboration is central to any successful approach to tackling HIV/AIDS, and we have partnered with the country’s Ministry of Health, local authority and a local radio station.
+Collaboration is central to any successful approach to tackling HIV/AIDS, and we work with the country’s Ministry of Health, local authority and a local radio station.